-State Legislation: Right to Repair & Fair Repair
+Right to Repair & Fair Repair - Now in 12 States

 Visit our Advocacy Page to help move repair-friendly legislation in your state.

-The Copyright Office is conducting a separate study on the potential need to reform Section 1201 (known as "Anti-Circumvention") for Congress.
+The Copyright Office also conducted a separate study on the potential need to reform Section 1201 (known as "Anti-Circumvention") for Congress.
 This study agreed with us that Section 1201 / DRM is a serious impediment to repair, and recommended a permanent exemption for repair and maintenance for everything except gaming equipment.

 For further information on how US copyright law hinders consumers and the right to repair, see following articles: